 In a recent study conducted by a Fengyan Tang, a University of Pittsburgh professor, more than 200 volunteers aged 50 and above were surveyed.
 The conclusion of the study suggests that volunteer programs have a significant impact on the mental and socio-economic health of seniors.

 What are the Benefits of Volunteering?

-Longevity.
 Certain studies have demonstrated that volunteering increases longevity because it helps lessen the symptoms associated with heart disease and chronic pain.
-In the same way that it also helps enhance your immune system and improves the quality of your sleep.
+In the same way, it also helps enhance your immune system and improves the quality of your sleep.

-Career switch or advancement.
 If you’re considering a career shift, volunteering actually gives you the chance to try out one field and see if it is what you want.
-This gives you a momentary taste and feel for what it’s like in a certain field.
+This gives you a momentary taste and feeling for what it’s like in a certain field.
 You will eventually find the one you’re most interested in.

-A fun-filled fulfillment.
-Not only is volunteering fun but being able to help other people through your efforts gives you an inner sense of fulfillment.
-It gives your life a sense of fulfillment.
+Not only is community involvement fun but being able to help other people through your efforts gives you an inner sense of fulfillment.
+It gives your life a sense of achievement.
 Life is not all about work and money.
 It’s also about touching the lives of others in whatever way you can.